-In general these victims enjoyed a high education and have been introduced to "the original 419 Advance Fee Scam" which has evolved in the past 25 years to what it became now.
+In general, these victims enjoyed a high education and have been introduced to "the original 419 Advance Fee Scam" which has evolved in the past 25 years to what it became now.
 A fraudulent proposal based on a REAL business of multinational proportions (oil, gold, diamonds, medical equipment, vaccines, chemicals, investments, building and/or service contracts), very often the business at hand relates to the business of the victim or business-contacts of the victim and the victim is required to show genuine possibilities and experience to import or export goods and/or services before the first Advance Fees are generated.

-The losses are not limited to the Advanced Fees which end up in the pockets of the scam organization.
+The losses are not limited to the Advanced Fees, which end up in the pockets of the scam organization.

 2.4.
 All victims

 3.1.
-For the Bigger Scams Victims Need to Trust their own Capabilities and Experience
+For the Bigger Scams, Victims Need to Trust their own Capabilities and Experience

-Doctors, architects, engineers and other white-collar professionals are being conned by e-mail fraudsters who lure them into contributing to fake ventures after taking their details from conference websites.
+Doctors, architects, engineers, and other white-collar professionals are being conned by e-mail fraudsters who lure them into contributing to fake ventures after taking their details from conference websites.

 3.1.1.
 Child-Parent Trauma

-Research, showed a strong correlation between white-collar victims and a recent or life-changing family trauma, which appeared to have impaired their judgment.
+Research showed a strong correlation between white-collar victims and a recent or life-changing family trauma, which appeared to have impaired their judgment.

-One victim, whose father died in a car accident when he was 12, has lost more than $ 500,000 (250,000 pound) over seven years despite having the intelligence to gain a doctorate and help to run his family's business.
+One victim, whose father died in a car accident when he was 12, has lost more than $ 500,000 (250,000 pounds) over seven years despite having the intelligence to gain a doctorate and help to run his family's business.
 The victim continued to believe that the fraudsters were genuine.

-Doctors are especially vulnerable to scams that encouraged them to do good.
-They very often fall for a scam that starts with a request to help the less fortunate in the world through good causes.
+Doctors are especially vulnerable to scams that encourage them to do good.
+They often fall for a scam that starts with a request to help the less fortunate in the world through good causes.
 To perpetrate the bigger scams you need the victims to trust their own capabilities and experience.

-The 308 victims who said they had suffered child-parent trauma included two police commissioners of large cities, respected entrepreneurs and 17 directors of companies listed on stock exchanges.
+The 308 victims who said they had suffered child-parent trauma included two police commissioners of large cities, respected entrepreneurs, and 17 directors of companies listed on stock exchanges.

 His ordeal began in 2001 with an e-mail offering him a trunk of money filled with dyed banknotes.
-The socalled "wash wash" scam, which was first developed by Nigerian fraudsters in the 1970s, involves a suitcase filled with worthless black paper, which the scammers claim are dollar bills stained to avoid detection by customs officials.
+The so-called "wash wash" scam, which was first developed by Nigerian fraudsters in the 1970s, involves a suitcase filled with worthless black paper, which the scammers claim are dollar bills stained to avoid detection by customs officials.

-The victim, who sees a demonstration of bills apparently being washed clean, buys the trunk and then purchases "chemicals" that supposedly remove the dye.
+The victim, who sees a demonstration of bills being washed clean, buys the trunk and then purchases "chemicals" that supposedly remove the dye.
 John agreed to pay a series of imaginary fees ranging from $300 to $10,000.
-He would hand over more cash no matter how outlandish the reason because he believed that the next payment would be the last.
+He would hand over more cash no matter how outlandish the reason was because he believed that the next payment would be the last.

-One fee he paid was ostensibly to get a holy man to lift a curse that had been placed on a consignment held in customs.
+One fee he paid was ostensibly to get a holy man to lift a curse placed on a consignment held in customs.
 "My cousin is completely conditioned," John's cousin said.
 "He really had his soul corrupted and ruined by interaction with these people."
 The victim has stolen money from his mother's retirement fund and used his cousin's bank account to accept fraudulent payments.

 3.2.1.
 When a Guy hits the JACKPOT

-As for the Nigerian fraudsters who solicited John s help in 2001 and many other actors that got involved during the intermezzo s, once John became their Mugu or Maga they hit the JACKPOT!
+As for the Nigerian fraudsters who solicited John s help in 2001 and many other actors that got involved during the intermezzos, once John became their Mugu or Maga they hit the JACKPOT!

-High Loss victims like John are the rewards, portrayed by their very rich and in their city acclaimed (mentor) Oga, that every scammer hopes for from the very day they start with sending scam proposals to thousands of foreigners and become a Yahoo Boy or Guy.
+High Loss victims like John are the rewards, portrayed by their very rich and in their city acclaimed (mentor) Oga, that every scammer hopes for from the day they start sending scam proposals to thousands of foreigners and become a Yahoo Boy or Guy.
 As long as John and many others continue to respond, the scammers will stay in business as they are always one step ahead, prepared to counter any logical reasoning and another legitimate reason to advance fees.